 Leverage Your Portfolio, Don't Liquidate It

-Rather than selling investments, you may want to consider using your portfolio as collateral for a loan.
+Rather than selling investments, you may want to consider using your portfolio as collateral in order to finance 100% of your loan or mortgage.
 That way, you can borrow against your assets while allowing them to continue to generate returns, which could more than offset the overall cost of the loan given the current interest rate environment is still relatively low.

 This strategy isn't just for unexpected or obligatory expenses.
 You can use it to pay for major purchases, as well.
 For example, you may have your eye on an expensive work of art or the vacation home you've been dreaming about, but don't have the cash on hand to buy it.
 Perhaps you're expecting a big bonus in several months, and are worried that you'll miss out on a unique opportunity if you wait.
-If that's the case, you could leverage your portfolio to secure a bridge loan that provides the cash you need immediately, allowing you to make the purchase now and repay the debt later when your cash flow improves.
+If that's the case, you could leverage your portfolio to secure a loan that provides the cash you need immediately, allowing you to make the purchase now and either repay the debt later when your cash flow permits or put longer-term mortgage financing in place.

 Borrowing for a Business

-You can also borrow against your personal investment portfolio to help your company make an acquisition, purchase equipment or buy real estate to house the firm.
+You can also take out a mortgage on your personal property or borrow against your personal investment portfolio to help your company make an acquisition, purchase equipment or buy real estate to house the firm.

 Consider this scenario: Tom is an entrepreneur who has a $10 million portfolio of diversified stocks and bonds.
 He also owns a controlling interest in a booming company that makes audio components.
 He would like to acquire another company in a complementary business that makes hardware to connect computers with stereos to play back digitally recorded music.